 I can barefoot! (water skiing with no skis!)

 Where is the most interesting place you have been to?

-I have been to Mexico a few times for family vacations but where I found was the most interesting—and frankly, also disheartening, was downtown Mexico.
+I have been to Mexico a few times for family trips but where I found was the most interesting—and frankly, also disheartening, was downtown Mexico City.
 To witness the poverty that overwhelmed the city and the efforts that even young children were doing to help provide for their family was extremely eye-opening.
 I believe that we all deserve a happy and secure life.
-Ever since this moment, I try my best to somehow contribute to a better life for those living in poverty—even if it is just in small ways.
-The next few times I went to Mexico and even Dominican Republic with my family we would bring toys and clothes to give to the workers that took care of us (for their families), as well as other families we saw when we went into the city.
-Though I may not have been able to help everyone, I believe all of us helping—even in a small way, can make a difference.
+Ever since this moment, I try my best to somehow contribute to a better life for those living in poverty both internationally and locally—even if it is just in small ways.
+When I am able to travel abroad I always look to see if I can bring items along to donate.
+However, I also realize that charity starts at home.
+I appreciate how fortunate I am in my life in Canada but I also recognize that there are still those a bit less fortunate even in our amazing country.
+Though I may not always be able to help everyone, I believe all of us helping—even in a small way, can make a difference.

 What do you hope to be doing in ten years?

 Though this may seem like a cliché answer, in ten years I hope to be doing something that makes a difference.
 Ultimately, I want to be in a position where I can positively influence, help out, and empower others.